richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+- logical step-by-step seeding stereo algorithm:
+	- progressive affine/location matching on source image
+		- this helps avoid repeated structure by spreading out matching areas
+		- this helps expand seed range by not focusing on only the top best matches
+	- repeat opposite direction
+	=> 1000~2000 matches
+	- keep all forward-backward matches within ~2 pixels [locations need not be exact] => 100~500 matches
+		=> the sparse points can be used as nearest neighbor to interpolate densly for all between points
+	- get rectifications of image A & B
+	- map seed locations from sources A&B to rectified A&B via epipole angle / distance
+	- initialize disparity map for rectified A&B using horizontal=>vertical hole filling
+	- use disparity map at 1/2-1/4 stereo size as initial scale offset
+	++++ALTERNATE++++
+	- refine fwd-bak match locations
+	- use as seed points in cell propagation
--
+	- ...
-=> regularization of new cells [~50% from predicted, ~50% from expected]
-	- after predicted points are found ... some manner of averaging with expected locations

-=> average affine / corner matrix

 - 4 corner affine doesn't seem to work well
-	=> try exhaustive AFFINE method
+	=> try exhaustive AFFINE method : 5x5 / 9x9

-- if affine estimations OR locations estimates are high error:
-	=> as gaps open the jumping search distance for predicted location can get pretty small => predicted locations can be far away from actual locations
+		- poor as well

-[invalidated are ignored during division - propagation]
+- [invalidated are ignored during division - propagation]
 	- invalidate matches that go outside imageB
 	- invalidate matches with poor scores

+- at small enough scale affine can be determined by locations of neighbors A->B
+	- blend/ignore inherited affine matrix

+=> regularization of new cells [~50% from predicted, ~50% from expected]
+	- after predicted points are found ... some manner of averaging with expected locations

 - why is constrained F worse than free range?
 	=> large scale objects have a lot of distortion, and the average location might be far off the central F-location